kayex/sirius/README.md

 Extensions that do not need to modify the message in any way can simply `return NoAction()`.

 An extension has exactly **200 ms** to finish execution if it wishes to provide a `MessageAction` other than the `EmptyAction` (as returned by `NoAction()`).
-An extension executing beyond this point will be allowed to finish, but any message actions it returns will never be applied or broadcasted.
+Any extensions executing beyond this point will be allowed to finish, but none of the message actions they return will be applied or broadcasted.

 ### MessageActions
 Modifications to the message text are easily described using `TextEditAction`.